“We need to come up with a name for the boat.”

 "A quick overview reveals we've spent around $9,000 so far - wow!!"

 "Just when I think I'm getting better about this whole thing, I slide back.
-I'm just not handling it very well.
+I'm not handling it very well at all.
 We've been getting ready to go and took (we thought) our last trips to marine stores.
 Chester hasn't been by in over a week, but stopped by yesterday while we were out and left Cap's computer.
 Apparently he couldn't do anything with it, either.
 Czar's been hopping off the boat regularly, like he knows something's up."

 I hate being rushed.
-It gives me ageda.
+It gives me agita.

 "Got Reed's Guide to the Caribbean but I can't get as excited as Cap about this.
 I thought we would be able to just hop from island to island but it's not that simple.
 Besides the normal shit of watching out for reefs and 'lights', each island has its own rules regarding cruising in their waters; guns; pets and fees.
 It won't just be a simple joyride, but Cap keeps telling me it will be easy and not to worry.
 I can't be like that.
 I don't understand how things seemed to go so well before we left Oregon, and now...maybe God is playing a cruel joke on me.